StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

    - **domain** - The domain to use for imported topology (default dynatrace).
    - **environment** - The environment to use for imported topology (default production).
 3. Other optional configuration options are:
    - **collection_interval** - The frequency with which topology data is retrieved from Dynatrace.
-If you have a large amount of topology data to collect from Dynatrace, the topology check will need to run for longer .
+If you have a large amount of topology data to collect from Dynatrace, the topology check will need to run for longer.
 Default `300` seconds.
    - **verify** - To verify the certificate for HTTPS.
    - **cert** - The path to the certificate file for HTTPS verification.
    - **keyfile** - The path to public key of certificate for https verification.
    - **timeout** - Timeout for requests.
    - **relative_time** - The relative timeframe for retrieving topology.
    - **custom_device_relative_time** - The relative timeframe for retrieving custom devices.
-   - **custom_device_fields** - Which Custom Device property fields will be used.
+   - **custom_device_fields** - The Custom Device property fields that should be used.
-   - **custom_device_ip** - Use IP address for generating Custom Devices identifier.
+   - **custom_device_ip** - Use IP address to generate Custom Device identifiers.
+Set to `False` if there are multiple Custom Devices using the same IP to prevent incorrect merging of Custom Device components.
+Default `True`.
 Requires Agent v2.17 or later.
-Set to false if there are multiple custom devices using the same IP.
-This will disable identifier generation based on IP and prevent incorrect merging of custom device components.
    - **tags** - custom tags appended to all components, useful for filtering.
 4. [Restart the StackState Agent\(s\)](https://l.stackstate.com/ui-stackpack-restart-agent) to apply the configuration changes.
 5. Once the Agent has restarted, wait for data to be collected from Dynatrace and sent to StackState.